+The composition of the aforesaid benchmark is such that, it is most suited for comparing performance of the Scheme.
 The Trustee reserves the right to change the benchmark for the evaluation of the performance of the Scheme from time to time, keeping in mind the investment objective of the Scheme and the appropriateness of the benchmark, subject to the compliance with Regulations/ circulars issued by SEBI and AMFI in this regard from time to time.

-E. WHO MANAGES THE SCHEME?
+WHO MANAGES THE SCHEME?